gomanu6/docker-configs/readme.md

 tag = rename the image

 image = manage images
-    prune = delete an image
+    prune = delete all images without any tags
         -a = delete all images
     inspect = show details of the image docker image inspect image_name